How to create an email list of UK businesses

 There are several approaches you can take to manage your database well and to get the best commercial returns from it.

 We outline some of the best ones below:

 Be as informed about your recipients as possible

-A name and number are not enough - you need a database with insights your competitors would gladly try to get hold of.
+A name and number are not enough – you need to know more.

 Keep it refreshed

-Being able to trust the data gives your sales team the confidence to rely on the information.
+Being able to trust the data gives your sales team the confidence they need to rely on the information.

 Keep it growing